Brickwork – Progression

 Can I do this course in Welsh?

-Learners are able to complete either the full qualification or certain units or elements through the medium of Welsh/bilingually.
+Learners have the option to complete course assessment/assignments or elements of the course through the medium of Welsh or bilingually.
 Visit our Welsh Language in the College page to find out what else is available to you.

 How will I be assessed?